Generic Name: mitotane (MYE toe tane)

 liver disease; or

-FDA pregnancy category D. Do not use mitotane if you are pregnant.
+Do not use mitotane if you are pregnant.
 This medicine could harm the unborn baby or cause miscarriage or premature birth.
-Use effective birth control to avoid pregnancy during your treatment with mitotane.
+Use effective birth control to prevent pregnancy while you are using mitotane.
 Follow your doctor's instructions about how long to prevent pregnancy after your treatment ends.

 Mitotane can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while using this medicine.